scikit-plots/scikit-plots/docs/source/devel/development_setup.rst

 Create a dedicated environment
 ==============================
-You should set up a dedicated environment to decouple your Matplotlib development from other Python and Matplotlib installations on your system.
+You should set up a dedicated environment to decouple your scikit-plots development from other Python and scikit-plots installations on your system.

 We recommend using one of the following options for a dedicated development environment because these options are configured to install the Python dependencies as part of their